We get it: No one likes paying annual fees just to hold and use a credit card. Neither do we.

 The Venture X boasts a bunch of other benefits that can be harder to quantify, but they could make this an even easier decision.

 - You and two guests can get into Capital One lounges for free, which means a better place to wait before your flights and tastier meals and drinks than expensive airport fare.
-Plus, the brand new Dallas Capital One lounge is absolutely outstanding.
+Plus, the Dallas Capital One Lounge, Denver Capital One Lounge, and Washington, D.C.-Dulles (IAD) Capital One Lounge are all absolutely outstanding.

 - You get a $100 credit once every four years to sign up for either Global Entry or TSA PreCheck, which covers the entire cost of enrolling.
 But this has become a common perk on travel credit cards, so some may simply write this off.